 Due to Related Organizations - Due to related organizations consists of amounts owed to the University or related entities.
 These balances consist primarily of costs that are reimbursed to the Foundation for use of the accounting and fundraising software and related credit card processing system.
-See Note 16 for more details on related party transactions.
+See Note 17 for more details on related party transactions.

 Unearned Revenue - Unearned revenue consists of cash received before eligibility requirements are met, excluding time requirements.
-Amounts recorded as unearned revenue primarily relate to deposits for use of the facilities at the Alumni Center as well as advances received for commission contracts.
+Amounts recorded as unearned revenue primarily relate to deposits for use of the facilities at the Alumni Center as well as event revenue where funds are received for future fiscal year events.